cukapd/wjt/_posts/2021-01-14-autoremove-change-background-of-any-image.md

 • Fully AI
 • No manual cutting

-• Change BG with templates and even custom images
+• Change BG with templates and even custom images.

 {: .box-note}